WWE Rumors: NXT TakeOver: Tampa And Hall Of Fame Ceremony Officially Canceled

 As for the Hall of Fame, speeches could end up being moved to episodes of Monday Night Raw and Friday Night SmackDown instead of an individual ceremony.
 Of course, these are all expected to take place in empty arenas until the threat of the coronavirus is still an issue.

 Already, one episode of SmackDown and one episode of Raw have taken place in empty arenas at the Performance Center.
-This week’s episode of the blue brand will do the same and WWE is expected to keep it that way for quite some time.
+This week’s episode of the blue brand will do the same and WWE is expected to keep it that way for quite some time which could lead to Hall of Fame speeches only being viewed by fans watching from home.

 Wrestling Inc. is reporting that further word from WWE is expected soon in regard to other WrestleMania 36 week events.
 It’s hard to know just what the schedule will be or what’s going to happen after the scrambling taking place due to the coronavirus outbreak.
 For now, NXT TakeOver: Tampa and the WWE Hall of Fame ceremony are not going to be taking place as planned, and it is not known when or where they will happen.